milador/RaspberryPi-Joystick/NSGamepad/README.md

 ### Option2 :

-  1. Connect an (OTG Micro USB B to USB A Female) adapter to the RaspberryPi Zero W through (Micro USB B) data port.
+  1. Connect the (OTG Micro USB B to USB A Female) adapter to the RaspberryPi Zero W through (Micro USB B) data port.

   2. Insert the flashed micro SD card with the latest version of Raspbian OS into micro SD card slot.